What do students want from applied psychology course content?

 How Student Voice Analytics helps you

-Student Voice Analytics turns NSS open-text into actionable insight for applied psychology and the wider type and breadth theme.
-You can track movement over time by cohort and segment, drill from institution to programme using CAH groupings, and compare like‑for‑like peers.
-The platform surfaces where assessment clarity, operations and content variety help or hinder outcomes, and produces concise, anonymised briefs and exportable summaries for Boards of Study, APRs and student‑staff committees.
+Student Voice Analytics turns NSS open-text into focused evidence for applied psychology and the wider type and breadth theme.
+You can track movement over time by cohort and segment, drill from institution to programme using CAH groupings, and compare like-for-like peers.
+The platform highlights where assessment clarity, operations and content variety are helping or hindering the student experience, then packages the findings into concise, anonymised briefs and exportable summaries for Boards of Study, APRs and student-staff committees.
+Explore Student Voice Analytics to see where students want stronger links between theory, practice and assessment.